arrenree/KDB-Problem-Sets/README.md

 (5 8;7 3;9 4)
 ```

-### [adverb] Raise the first element of list1 to first element of list2 and so on.
+🔵 [adverb 9.1] Raise the first element of [numbers] to first element of [powers] and so on.

 ```q
 numbers xexp' powers
 390625 343 6561f
 ```

-### [adverb] A bank account pays 5% interest a year.
+🔵 [adverb 10.0] A bank account pays 5% interest a year.
 Write a function that takes the current balance and returns the new balance after one year.
 Then use scan\ with that function to display the interest every year, up to 7 years in the future

 ```q
 / assume starting balance of 100